mojaloop/contrib-pisp-demo-svc/docs/design/mojaloop_integration.md

 As RTP system like Mojaloop grows in popularity, the use of third-party services who do not manage its own ledger but exist for the purpose of initiating transactions has also come into attention.
-With mojaloop, a PISP also enjoys the benefit of the FSPs where it does not need to mantain multiple APIs to communicate with each FSP but only a single API that follows Mojaloop's standard.
+With Mojaloop, a PISP also enjoys the benefit of the FSPs where it does not need to mantain multiple APIs to communicate with each FSP but only a single API that follows Mojaloop's standard.
 Figure 3 shows how a PISP could simultaneously setup communication with multiple FSPs by integrating to the Mojaloop's RTP network.